Do you have a question?

 What is the best mount mode for the purpose of an offline malware scan?

 Generally speaking, the best mount mode for an offline malware scan is Windows file system driver bypass as it will provide the malware scanner with access to files that would not be readily accessible otherwise due to file system security.
-Please note, you may want to exclude certain “files” that AIM exposes in this mount mode which include [SLACK], [UNALLOCATED], [VOLUME SLACK], and possibly the contents of the [DELETED] folder.
+Please note, you may want to exclude certain “files” that AIM exposes in this mount mode which include [FILE_SLACK], [UNALLOCATED], [VOLUME_SLACK], and possibly the contents of the [DELETED] folder.

 Does Arsenal Image Mounter have command-line functionality?